Procedure: What to Expect

 The Dental Implant Procedure

 Before the dental implant procedure can take place, we will perform a thorough dental examination.
 The purpose of this examination is to inspect the areas of the mouth where the implants will be placed.
-This includes discerning the condition and density of your jawbone, which is important as the bone in the jaw is the support for the implant.
+This includes discerning the condition, size, and density of your jawbone, which is important as the bone in the jaw is the support for the implant.
 This is done with standard radiographs and cone beam CT scans if needed.

 In the case that you do not have enough bone to support dental implants, we may suggest additional procedures to enhance the jawbone to create the most ideal conditions to utilize a new implant.
 Impressions will be taken of your gums and teeth at this time, and measurements made for the fabrication of your new teeth.